-Going to New York City at Christmastime?
-Here’s a list of festive things you must see and do while you are there!
+Heading to New York City at Christmastime?
+Here's a list of 25 best things to do in New York at Christmas for a magical time.

 There are so many Christmas movies that are filmed in New York City.
 You should definitely watch any or all of these Christmas movies to get a glimpse of what you'll see in New York City at Christmas.
 It will make the special Christmas sights all the more magical when you recognize them from a Christmas movie.

 - I don't claim to be an expert on NYC.
 My sister lives there, so many of these ideas came from her and she definitely deserves the BEST TOUR GUIDE award.
 She should be the one writing this post.

 - This list includes mostly Christmas-specific ideas, so if you haven't ever been to the Big Apple before, you'll want to check out some of the other famous sites that aren't listed here.